Supply Chain Management

 Sustainable Procurement Promotion Framework

 The Sustainable Procurement Council made up of responsible personnel from the Sustainability Management Promotion Division and relevant divisions (Civil Engineering, Building Construction, Procurement, and Safety Administration) studies implementation plans relating to supply chain management and sustainable procurement, confirms the results of implementation, and studies improvements to activities.
-The Council is under the direction of the Chief Sustainability Officer (CSO), and it reports to, and is reviewed by, the Sustainability Committee (a committee within the Board).
+The Council is under the direction of the Chief Sustainability Officer (CSuO), and it reports to, and is reviewed by, the Sustainability Committee (a committee within the Board).

 Meeting body Sustainability Committee (Committee within the Board)